openebs/openebs/GOVERNANCE.md

 3) They spend that time doing whatever needs to be done, not necessarily what is the most interesting or fun.

-Maintainers are often under-appreciated, because their work is harder to appreciate.
+Maintainers are often under-appreciated because their work is harder to appreciate.
 It's easy to appreciate a really cool and technically advanced feature.
 It's harder to appreciate the absence of bugs, the slow but steady improvement in stability, or the reliability of a release process.
 But those things distinguish a great